melfredroble/melfredroble/README.md

 - 🌱 I’m currently learning React and Php
 - 💬 Ask me about anything
-- ⚡ Fun fact: I love to coding and drawing
+- ⚡ Fun fact: I love to coding, football and anime.